alek-v/laravel-api/README.md

 # API

+Purpose of this application/site is to be API provider.

+Using seeder it is possible to generate random text, this way you can start using this API for demonstration purposes.

 ## How to install

 1. Run ``composer install``
-2. Enter database data in the .env file, and APP_URL
+2. Enter database data in the .env file, and enter APP_URL option.
 3. Run ``php artisan migrate:fresh --seed``

 ## How to use